jongan69/jongan69/README.md

 ### Hi There

 My name is Jonathan Gan.

-I am a Fullstack Engineer.

-If you find something useful please leave a star ⭐
+I am a Fullstack Engineer, If you find something useful please leave a star ⭐

 [Gitcoin](https://gitcoin.co/jongan69)